30 Day Good Skin Diet

-As a skincare expert and natural perfumer, I'm obviously into what I put on my skin.
-I'm also really into diet and exercise (mainly yoga & pilates), and what I put into my body.
+As a skincare expert and natural perfumer, I'm into what I put on my skin.
+I'm also interested in what I put into my body.
 The following are my tips for improving your skin from the inside out.

 Yes to PCOA